caitlinteaguedesign/teloceja-login/README.md

 I wrote a few basic tests building off the examples provided, mainly navigating to the other pages and confirming the result.
 I did not have time to dig deeper into authentication tests, but did find documentation on strategies with [Playwright](https://playwright.dev/docs/auth) and [Auth.js](https://authjs.dev/guides/testing) to explore later.

+Future Tests

+- Basic auth (login, logout)
+- Google login
+- Credentials login
+- if logging on /, should redirect to the /account

-### Opportunities
+## Opportunities

-In hindsight, I think my past Next.js experience had not yet covered form handling and authentication, so to improve my Next.js skills there's a couple of tutorials I found that could help my understanding of Next.js in general as well as a deeper understanding of Auth.js.
+In retrospect, I think my past Next.js experience had not yet covered form handling and authentication, so to improve my Next.js skills there's a couple of tutorials I found that will help my understanding of Next.js in general as well as a deeper understanding of Auth.js.

 - [Learn Next.js](https://nextjs.org/learn/dashboard-app/adding-authentication)
 - [Auth.js V5 From Scratch](https://www.youtube.com/watch?v=Rs8018RO5YQ)